jsubiabreIBM/Elefante/docs/debug/memory/memory-compendium.md

 ### Problem

-searchMemories returns raw JSON that agent must parse and interpret.
+elefanteMemorySearch returns raw JSON that agent must parse and interpret.
 No guidance on WHAT TO DO with results.

 ### Symptom